AChezick/Capstone2/README.md

 # Are you going?
 I am not sure ...

+The company is a non-profit which provides health camps for people in various cities.
+MedCamp was having challenges maintaining their operations due to operational expense.
+#### Goal
-The goal of my project was to help MedCamp -a health-fare provider company – reduce wasteful spending AND maintain quality experiences of attendees by accurately predicting who will and will not attend a health-fare events.
+Help MedCamp reduce wasteful spending AND maintain quality experiences of attendees by accurately predicting who will and will not attend a health-fare events.

 ---